 As always, YMCA Camp Immokalee strives to communicate with families in a transparent, thoughtful, and thorough way.
 We will continue our regular communication (Facebook photos posted each day, responding to emails and phone calls, sending out mid-week updates, etc.) and will let families know if anyone in their age group is sent home due to COVID-19 symptoms or exposure.
 We will then give families the option to pick up their camper or to allow them to remain at camp.

 If someone in your camper’s age group tests positive for COVID-19, we will do our best to determine who in the age group has had direct contact.
 If we believe it was most or all of the age group, we may make the difficult decision to send the entire age group home.
-If that decision is made, families will have 24 hours to pick up their campers.
+If that decision is made, families will be asked to pick up their campers by the end of the day.
 Pro-rated refunds will be issued, and campers will have the ability to move to upcoming sessions as long as the sessions start at least 10 days after final exposure or as long as the camper tests negative at least five days post-exposure.

 Deposits for June sessions are non-refundable after June 1, and deposits for July sessions are non-refundable after July 1.
 Camp funds above the deposit are refundable up to one week prior to the session.
 After that time, camp payments are forfeited.
 Exceptions may be made at the discretion of the camp director in cases of illness, family emergencies, and other unforeseeable events.